 Twenty minutes later, all of my clothing was neatly folded in my suitcase.
 I’d even begun packing the “supplies” suitcase which I’ll complete later today or tomorrow leaving out toiletries we’ll use over the next several days.

 |An island in the lake.|

 I’ll place those items in a large ziplock bag for easy access for our overnight in Dublin and following two nights in Amsterdam.
-The clothing I’ll wear during those three days and nights will be left on top of the other clothes in the suitcase, again for easy access.
+TDuringthose three days and nights, the clothing I’ll wear will be left on top of the other clothes in the suitcase, again for easy access.

 While packing this morning, I couldn’t help but recall packing in Marloth Park as we prepared to leave almost three months ago.
 Where has the time gone?
 This morning as I packed in blissfully cool weather, I asked myself how I managed in the heat in South Africa during those last three months as I edged closer to be well enough to fly the long distance to Ireland.

 Sure those last three months were February, March, April, and part of May which are cooler during the summer months in Africa.
 But, it had been unseasonably hot during that period with humid temperatures well into 32Cs, 90Fs.